• Polarized Republicans

 Many of the same liberals opposed funding for the Iraq war in May, when 70 of their Senate colleagues voted to keep money flowing to U.S. combat forces.
 Twenty-four Democrats, plus Sen. Bernie Sanders, I-Vt., and one anti-war Republican, Smith, voted no because the measure did not include a deadline for troop withdrawals.

 Looking ahead in 2009, many liberal Democrats want Congress to tackle immigration reform, even though many moderate Democrats oppose providing illegal aliens with a path to citizenship, which opponents deride as "amnesty."
 Rep. Mike Honda, D-Calif., who was among the top-20 House liberals in the 2008 vote ratings, said he recognizes that House Democratic leaders are wary of pushing immigration legislation because of the danger posed to moderate Democrats' re-election.

 Leadership's "motivation is to hold a majority of members," Honda said.
 "My opinion is that we teach our members who are hesitant or reticent, and try to understand more why they're resistant."
 He said a key to building a winning coalition on immigration will be to convince centrists that it's not a losing issue.
 "Some of them are taught to be resistant, because we tell them this is not going to be good for your district," Honda said.
 "Leadership is not only following what constituents want but also leading them.
 That's part of our job....
 You stick to certain principles, and you teach."

-This article appears in the Feb.
-28, 2009, edition of National Journal.
+This article appears in the February 28, 2009, edition of National Journal Magazine Contents.